 Lennard-Jones Laboratories, School of Chemical and Physical Sciences, Keele University, Keele, Staffordshire, ST5 5BG, UK.

-Where are you looking: We are looking for new enzyme inhibitors, potentially.
+Where are you looking for antibiotics: We are looking for new enzyme inhibitors, potentially.

-Expertise offered: Synthetic organic chemistry/synthetic carbohydrate chemistry/medicinal chemistry
+Expertise offered: Synthetic organic chemistry, synthetic carbohydrate chemistry and medicinal chemistry.

 Keywords: Sugar-nucleotides, carbohydrate active enzymes, chemical synthesis, alginate.